 Content Syndication and Content Community

-Content syndication is essentially re-publishing your content in third-party sites.
-So. it’s quite similar to guest posting but you don’t have to create a brand new content.
+Content syndication is essentially re-publishing your content on third-party sites.
+So. it’s quite similar to guest posting but you don’t have to create brand new content.

 There are also content community sites where you can share and promote your own content.
 For example, Hacker News is a community to share tech-related content.
 This can be a good place to share your content, but don’t be too self-promoting.
 Engage with other users, promote other’s content, and build relationships.

 3. Optimizing Conversions For Your Content

 Now that you’ve got a lot of readers/viewers to your content, how can they bring value to you?
 The answer is conversion.

 Let’s go back to the marketing funnel discussed at the beginning of this guide:

 - Attraction: here, our aim is to convert content readers into leads